Taskmaster (character): Publication history

 The Taskmaster first appeared briefly in The Avengers #195 (May 1980), created by writer David Michelinie and artist George Pérez. making his full debut in Avengers #196 (June 1980).

 The Taskmaster appeared in his own limited series Taskmaster #1–4 (2002), which was followed by a supporting role in Agent X #1–15 (2002–2003).
 The character went on to feature prominently in Avengers: The Initiative as a supporting character in #8–19 (2008–2009) and Avengers: The Initiative Annual #1 (2008) then later as a central character in #20–35 (2009–2010) during the Dark Reign and Siege storylines.
-Age of Heroes #3 (2010) provided the prologue for the Taskmaster's second limited series Taskmaster vol. 2 #1–4 (2010–2011).
+A second limited series followed in 2010–2011, written by Fred Van Lente with art by Jefte Palo, which introduced significant retcons to the character's history, including the revelation of his ties to S.H.I.E.L.D. and the existence of his wife, Mercedes Merced.
 In 2011, Taskmaster received a solo graphic novel collecting a four-issue story—Taskmaster: Unthinkable.

 In Marvel's 2012–2015 rebranding, Marvel NOW!, Taskmaster joins a new incarnation of the Secret Avengers.

+A five-issue limited series written by Jed MacKay with art by Alessandro Vitti and a cover by Valerio Giangiordano was originally solicited for April 2020, timed to coincide with the release of the Black Widow film, before being rescheduled to November of that year.
+The series centered on Taskmaster as the prime suspect in the apparent murder of Maria Hill, drawing the wider espionage community of the Marvel Universe into pursuit of him.

+Taskmaster appeared as a member of the Thunderbolts in "Devil's Reign", a six-issue crossover event written by Chip Zdarsky with art by Marco Checchetto that launched in December 2021.
+The team, which also included Crossbones, Typhoid Mary, Shocker, Whiplash, Rhino, and Kraven, was assembled by Mayor Wilson Fisk as part of his campaign to eliminate superheroes from New York.